priteeshh/Currency-Converter/README.md

 # Currency Converter

-This project is a simple currency converter app for iOS
+This project is a simple currency converter app for iOS.

 ## Swift